Liam-RA-Fisher/Single-Door-Raspberry-Pi-Security-System/README.md

 This file takes care of the seciruty camera.
 It connects to Google Drive on start up and performs authorization.
-It also creates a function to record footage when prompted and upload the footage to gooogle drive.
+It also creates a function to record footage when prompted and upload the footage to Google Drive.

 ### send_sms.py